Sometimes home remedies for migraines in children are all you need to use.

 If these simple steps above fail to work, then some home remedies for migraines for kids might be your next alternative.

-I can recommend these, they work well for me:
+I can recommend these, they work well for children:

 1. At first sign of headache, if your child is not vomiting give them either: acetaminophen, ibuprofen, or naproxen – tuck them into bed with an ice pack (wrapped in a tea towel) on their head, a wash basin beside their head in case they vomit, and a wet face cloth.